Dmitri801/MWS-RReviews_Final/README.md

 - Background sync on favorite/unfavorite is buggy if making multiple requests in offline mode, reason I believe is due to the server not responding with a unique id , and access origin does not allow me to send a unique id to the server to referance.

 - For Lighthouse Audit dock the Dev Tools window to prevent viewport width failure

+- For testing offline POST/PUT capabilities its better to disable wifi rather than turning off internet from the chrome dev tools network tab

+## Developed by Dmitriy Sharshiner